mypham14/band-name-generator/README.md

 # Day 1: Band Name Generator
 Create a band name generator using a city name and a pet name

+Go back to main repo of the challenge: [100 Days Of Code](https://github.com/mypham14/100-days-of-code-python/blob/main/README.md)

 ## Files
 * main.py